 Rather than thinking of countries as pieces on a board, its better to think of nation states as living entities, some of which are lucky and grow well with ease while others struggle to survive.
 Within them are environmental tolerance limits: put too much sun on a houseplant and you’ll kill it, and expose a conformist society to individualism too fast and you risk revolt or worse.

-This article originally appeared at Geopolitics Made Super, May 18, 2016.
+This story first appeared at Geopolitics Made Super, May 18, 2016.